caitlynakimm/CSC210-A2/README.md

 ## Questions

 Please briefly describe what you observed about the "winners" produced by your genetic algorithm.
 Did changing the parameter values have any effect on what you observed?
 - I noticed that the "winners" were perfect palindromes even when I reduced the number of evolution rounds, winners per round, and population size.
 I did notice the palindromes would come in different forms, either consisting of two different letters (ex.
-CECECECECEECECECECEC, CACACACAC) or three different letters (ex.DCDEDCD).
+CECECECECEECECECECEC, CACACACAC) or three different letters (ex.
+DCDEDCD).
 Of course when I decreased the parameter c_max, the final best chromosome was shorter than previous simulations.
 But I also noticed palindromes were generated pretty fast (ex. in 4-5 rounds) regardless, and those earlier ones had three different letters in them.

 ## Reflection